Rozanova/Native-App-UX-Course/Syllabus.md

 #### Week 1 (Jan 28th)
 ##### In-class:
-* Course introduction (What is UX?)
+* Course introduction.
+(What is UX?)
-* Syllabus review
+* Syllabus review.
-* Design theory review
+* Design theory review.
-* Discussion of individual goals and design interests
+* Discussion of individual goals and design interests.
 * Setting up blogs and are.na accounts, sharing emails and blogs with the instructor.

 ##### HW:
-* Quick 2-3 praragraph sentence about potential app idea and interests based on the three options for class projects:
+* Quick 2-3 praragraphs about potential app idea and interests based on the three options for class projects:
 1. App as civic engagement tool.
 2. Speculative app a design/art project to address potential future societal needs.
 3. Critical app design as desing/art project that critiques existing social and cultureal systems.
 Post to your blog and share blog.

-* [Can design change society? – Gui Bonsiepe: Technological Transformation](https://www.youtube.com/watch?v=vLKPTCgUQBY) Watch and answer the question: Do you think designers are more suited to change society?
+* [Can design change society? – Gui Bonsiepe: Technological Transformation](https://www.youtube.com/watch?v=vLKPTCgUQBY) Watch and answer the question: Do you think designers can/do change society?
 If so, why?
 Post to your blog.

 * Start mood board on are.na for ideas (add at 3 - 4 inspirational items to start).